TimedSDN/Yuma-Time/README.md

 The TimedSDN Project
 ====================
-ReversePTP is part of the [TimedSDN project].
+Yuma-Time is part of the [TimedSDN project].

 Acknowledgments
 ===============